Arrests.org Official ND – Search North Dakota Arrest Records

 North Dakota Open Records Statute (NDCC 44-4-18)

-The North Dakota Open Records Statute, written into the North Dakota Century Statute as NDCC 44-4-18, is essentially the state-level Freedom of Information Act.2 Commonly called North Dakota’s “Sunshine Law”, the Open Records Statute grants the public access to all government and public entity reports, documents, audio, and other mediums unless withheld by law.
+The North Dakota Open Records Statute, written into the North Dakota Century Statute as NDCC 44-4-18, is essentially the state-level Freedom of Information Act.2 Commonly called North Dakota’s “Sunshine Law”, the Open Records Statute grants the public access to all government and public entity reports, documents, audio, and other media unless withheld by law.

 Juvenile Records Confidentiality